mosryx/phasma/guidebook.md

-Using the spirit box requires on-site lights in the favourite room light to be turned off, but not player-brought equipment light.
-The ghost will still give responses even with flashlights on or if there are candles burning in the room.
-This also applies for lights in adjacent rooms; the Spirit Box will still work even if doors are open or the "room" is not separated by a physical wall (such as the kitchen and the dining room on Bleasdale Farmhouse).

 Depending on the ambient weather, using a thermometer can be useful in locating the ghost.
 Ghosts lower the temperature of the room that they are currently in to a certain point, regardless of whether they are inside or outside.